 Currently, Puya binaries are available for:

-This section is relevant if your platform is not supported by the Puya binaries, or you need to run a custom version of Puya (eg. A pre-release version).
+This section is relevant if your platform is not supported by the Puya binaries, or you need to run a custom version of Puya (e.g., a pre-release version).

-.
-You will require Python 3.12+ and to have pipx available on your path for the following to work.
+The most convenient way to install Puya manually is by using pipx.
+You will require Python 3.12+ and to have pipx available on your PATH for the following to work.

 pipx install puyapy

-The latest puya-ts will generally target the latest puya version, but if you have issues and require a specific older version installed the command would look like:
+The latest puya-ts will generally target the latest puya version, but if you have issues and require a specific older version installed, the command would look like:

 pipx install puyapy==4.2.1 --force

-You can verify a successful installation by running the puya
+You can verify a successful installation by running the puya command with no args.

 > puya